maykinmedia/open-personen/docs/introduction/source-code/why-bsl.rst

 Can I contribute to Open Personen?
 ----------------------------------

 Ofcourse!
+Within the `Common Ground community`_ there are many pilot projects that require a product offering the Haal Centraal BRP API.
+These projects can benefit from your contributions.

 We understand though, that contributing to a project that is not completely open source and free to use in production is less attractive.
 We really hope that we can release the project under the `EUPL`_ as soon as possible.

 What are alternative licenses?
 ------------------------------